-In the beautiful Pacific Northwest state of Oregon, there is a bitter rivalry that is fought in the last regular season game of the college football season.
+In the beautiful Pacific Northwest state of Oregon, there is a bitter rivalry that is fought in the last regular season game of the college football season: the Civil War between the OSU Beavers and the U of O Ducks.
 If we always chose the front runner, we might be making this stew with beaver.
-But we’re not a front runner kinda person, we go for the underdog.
-Let’s get ‘em, and “Hail to Old OSU.”
+But we’re not front runner kinda people; we go for the underdogs.

 2 medium onions, diced

 3 tablespoons garlic, minced

 1 cup uncooked rice